 Rebel Retiree and I believe in taking charge of our own retirement and hope to inspire you to take charge of yours too.

 Therefore, I’m not here to tell you what to do.
 I simply hope to empower you to think twice before you act out of peer pressure.

-Having said that, I think the best retirement advice I can give is to chart your own course.
+I think the best retirement advice I can give is to chart your own course.

 Don’t blindly make decisions based on the advice of financial advisors, or people on social media.